Chiang Mai tours by samlor

 We could not have been more pleased with the day’s events – we are so very grateful for our lovely guide – and the experience of being transported around town by samlor.
 It was truly lovely and our drivers were the subject of dozens of photos.

 Joan Ramo, November 2016

 We have designed a number of Chiang Mai tours that cover different areas of the city.
-Of each tour there is a morning and an afternoon departure.
-Our tours start and end at Thapae Gate.
 They are private.
 An English-speaking guide will accompany you.
-The samlor driver speak very little English.
+The samlor drivers speak very little English.
 We travel as much as possible over quiet back roads and alleys.
 Each samlor will take one person.
 Please wear comfortable clothing as you will have get in and out the samlor many times.
 For women short skirts are not advisable.